 Cons of Electric Boilers

-- In the previous section, we say that by investing in an electric steam boiler you make a good action for the environment.
+- In the previous section, we said that investing in an electric steam boiler is good for the environment.
 Be careful, this has to be nuanced!
 Indeed, the generation of heat from an electric boiler compared to a fuel combustion boiler generates less pollution.
 However, when it comes to producing electricity, it can be as costly for the environment as other fuel extraction such as gas or oil.
-So the impact of an electric boiler on the environment is not entirely beneficial.
+So the impact of electric boilers on the environment is not always as clear.

 - This type of boiler operation depends on the generation of power (electricity).
 If there is a power shortage you might end up with no electricity during some time, making your boiler inoperational.

 - Your energy bill is mainly subject to the cost of electricity.
 Nowadays, this cost tends to rise making it more expensive to operate your electric steam boiler.
 Moreover, with the abandon in some countries of the nuclear power to generate electricity, it might be harder to obtain electricity and thus more expensive.

 Electric boiler costs will vary from home to home.
 Generally, though, annual electric boiler running costs range from £1,600 to £1,900.
-If you only need to replace your old electric boiler by a new one, the cost will be diminished to £1,000, as you won’t need to replace all the elements existing on your old system for the new one.
+If you only need to replace your old electric boiler by a new one, the electric boiler costs will be diminished to £1,000, as you won’t need to replace all the elements existing in your old system for the new one.

 If you are looking to invest in an electric combi boiler, it will cost around £1,500 for a 9kW model.
 However, larger capacity models can go up to £2,500.

 To reduce your operating costs, you could subscribe to an option allowing you to pay less during certain hours of the day.
 You could plan your hot water use accordingly and benefit from this option at its maximum.